Careers in Design and Manufacturing Technologies

-Manufacturing and CNC work requires knowledge in mechanical design and experience in using computer aided design and manufacturing (CAD/CAM) software, computer numerically controlled (CNC) machines and conventional machine tools.
+Design and Manufacturing work requires knowledge in mechanical design and experience in using computer aided design and manufacturing (CAD/CAM) software, computer numerically controlled (CNC) machines, conventional machine tools, and 3D printing technology.
 These are all taught at De Anza College.

 General Info About the Program

-The Manufacturing and CNC Program at De Anza, a designated Haas Technical Education Center, offers a number of degrees and certificates for both entry-level individuals and those currently employed in the field.
+The Design and Manufacturing Program at De Anza is accredited by the National Institute for Metalworking Skills (NIMS).
+It is also designated Haas Technical Education Center and authorized Mastercam Training Center.
+The program offers a number of degrees and certificates for both entry-level individuals and those currently employed in the field.
 In each degree or certificate option, students are provided with a broad curriculum that provides a strong foundation for employment in local industries or transfer to a four-year college.
 The program's curriculum includes state-of-the-art theories, procedures, and computer programs utilized in Silicon Valley and provides a strong foundation for employment in local industries or transfer to a four-year college.

 The following links open in .pdf.